How do I declare Auto Load Next Post support in a theme?

 Is it compatible with the JetPack’s related posts module?

-You mentioned action hooks to load content before and after the next post has loaded.
-What are they?
+Can I load content before and after the next post has loaded?

 After the first post has loaded, all I get is the same post over and over again.
 Why is that?